ayushdubey570/SSTV/README.md

 - ✅ Encode full-color images to SSTV `.wav` files (Martin M1 simulation)
 - ✅ Decode `.wav` audio files back into color images
 - ✅ NEW: 🎙️ Live microphone decoding — play audio from another device and decode in real time
-- ✅ Streamlit-based GUI — beginner-friendly and easy to demo
+- ✅ Streamlit-based GUI — beginner-friendly and easy to
 - ✅ Zero-cost, 100% Python project — no SDR hardware needed

 ---